 In 1844 a new toll gate was built on Folly Bridge itself, with this toll house beside it, to intercept people travelling to and from the new Great Western Railway station in Grandpont.
 The toll house was designed by the architect James Gardiner and cost £320 to build.
 Plans of it (drawn later) can be seen here.

 By September 1850 the debt incurred in rebuilding the bridge had been paid off and early one morning the gate was ceremonially fastened back for the last time.
 The gate disappeared, but the toll house was later used by Harris & Son, the boat builders, as a punt hire office, and by Nelson's Stores, a confectioner and tobacconist.
-More recently it was occupied by a general shop.
+More recently it was occupied by a general shop, and it is now the Paper Boat Café.

 Plans of the toll house on Folly Bridge, from the 'Vellum Book' (Schedule of the property of the city of Oxford), p.231, © Oxfordshire History Centre.
 (Click image to close)